FAQ

 Is it possible to reserve a selected property free of charge and with no obligation?

 Yes.
-Anyone who is interested in a specific property can verbally reserve it for a period of 3 working days without having to pay any deposit or contractual amount to secure the property.
+Anyone who is interested in a specific property can non-binding reserve it for a period of 3 working days without having to pay any deposit or contractual amount to secure the property.
 Reservation can only be made subject to agreement and after having undergone an informative meeting with one of our sale agents.
 Once this 3-day period has expired, a written contract is concluded between the parties.

 Back